ragraw9/Customer-Segmentation/README.md

-# Customer Personality Analysis
+# Customer Segmentation and Analysis

 ## Overview
-Customer Personality Analysis is a data-driven approach to understanding customer behaviors and preferences, enabling businesses to tailor their strategies to meet customer needs effectively.
-This project leverages a rich dataset to segment customers into distinct groups based on their purchasing patterns, demographics, and engagement with marketing campaigns.

-## Getting Started
+An analysis of customer behaviors and preferences by leveraging advanced analytics on customer data.

 ## Prerequisites
 Python 3.8+